OliverAbraham/AllOnOnePage/README.md

 You can define rules, i.e. display negative values in red, values above a threshold in yellow.
 Play a sound when your cat comes throught the cat flap.

+# PLANNED AND UNFINISHED MODULES
+- REST call.
+Display the result of a REST GET call.
+- LibFintx is a library to access bank accounts via FinTX.
+It will display the current Balance of a given bank account.
+Maybe the number of new transactions.

+-
 # MAKE A DONATION !

 If you find this application useful, buy me a coffee!